SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 wip = !git add -A && git commit -m 'WIP'
 ```

 Finally, there is no quick way to get rid of everything we have done.
-However, sometimes we just play around a bit with no compelling results.
-To do so I have a `git drop` alias.
-There are several ways to do this, in my case, I just stash my changes and drop them.
+However, sometimes we tried something with no compelling results and want to start from scratch.
+To do so I have a `git drop` alias that stashes my changes and drops them.

 ```bash
 drop = !git stash && git stash drop  # drop current changes